Irma Garay Loredo

-Irma Yordana Garay Loredo (born March 15, 1988) is a Mexican politician from the Labor Party (PT).
+Irma Yordana Garay Loredo (born 15 March 1988) is a Mexican politician from the Labor Party (PT).

+Life and political career

-A native of the state of Nuevo León, Garay Loredo holds a bachelor's degree in administration from the Autonomous University of Nuevo León (UANL).
+A native of the state of Nuevo León, Irma Garay Loredo holds a bachelor's degree in administration from the Autonomous University of Nuevo León (UANL).
 She has served as the PT's state coordinator in both Quintana Roo (2010–2012) and Tlaxcala (2012).

 She was a member of the Congress of Tlaxcala in 2018–2021 and she has been elected to the federal Chamber of Deputies on two occasions:

 in the 2021 mid-term election, for Tlaxcala's 2nd district;

 and in the 2024 general election, for Tlaxcala's 3rd district.

+Her name has been mentioned as a possible candidate for the governorship of Tlaxcala in the 2027 state elections.

+Family

+Garay Loredo is the daughter of Silvano Garay Ulloa, who has been elected twice to the Chamber of Deputies.
+Her brother, Silvano Garay Loredo, has also served in the Congress of Tlaxcala.